abreufreire/stedi-spark-datalake/README.md

 ![step_land_prev](https://raw.githubusercontent.com/abreufreire/stedi-spark-datalake/master/graphics/landing/step_trainer_preview_preview.png)

-##### The [sql](https://github.com/abreufreire/stedi-spark-datalake/tree/master/sql/) folder contains the source code (DDL) to create each of the tables.
+#### The [sql](https://github.com/abreufreire/stedi-spark-datalake/tree/master/sql/) folder contains the source code (DDL) to create each of the tables.

 ---

-### Spark/Glue jobs to ETL data between landing, trusted, and curated zones:
+### Building Spark/Glue jobs to ETL data between landing, trusted, and curated zones:
-Using Glue Studio to build ETL jobs that extract, transform, and load the data from the origin (using source type: **Data source - Data Catalog**), transform/munge/clean/filter the data using **SQL**, and loading it into the target **S3 bucket**.
+Use Glue Studio to build ETL jobs that extract, transform, and load the data from the origin (using source type: **Data source - Data Catalog**), transform/munge/clean/filter the data using **SQL**, and loading it into the target **S3 bucket**.

-The following Glue jobs were created:
+**The following Glue jobs were created:**
 ![glue_jobs](https://raw.githubusercontent.com/abreufreire/stedi-spark-datalake/master/graphics/glue_jobs.png)

 ##### The [src](https://github.com/abreufreire/stedi-spark-datalake/tree/master/src/) folder contains the source code (python) to create each of the Glue jobs.
 The name of each file is self-explanatory.